Baron Henniker

 John Henniker-Major, 2nd Baron Henniker.

 Baron Henniker, of Stratford-upon-Slaney in the County of Wicklow, is a title in the Peerage of Ireland.
 It was created in 1800 for Sir John Henniker, 2nd Baronet, who had previously represented Sudbury and Dover in the House of Commons.

+Descent

 His son, the second Baron, also sat as a Member of Parliament.
 In 1792 he assumed by Royal licence the additional surname of Major (which was that of his maternal grandfather; see below).
 He was childless and was succeeded by his nephew, the third Baron.
 He assumed the additional surname of Major by Royal licence in 1822.
 His son, the fourth Baron, represented Suffolk East in Parliament.
 In 1866 he was created Baron Hartismere, of Hartismere in the County of Suffolk, in the Peerage of the United Kingdom.
 This title gave him and his descendants an automatic seat in the House of Lords.
 He was succeeded by his son, the fifth Baron.
 He also sat as Member of Parliament for Suffolk East and later held minor office in the Conservative administrations of Benjamin Disraeli and Lord Salisbury.
 His grandson, the eighth Baron, was a prominent diplomat and notably served as British Ambassador to Jordan and to Denmark.
 As of 2014 the titles are held by the latter's son, the ninth Baron, who succeeded in 2004.

 The baronetcy, of Worlingworth Hall in the County of Suffolk, was created in the Baronetage of Great Britain in 1765 for John Major, with remainder to the aforementioned John Henniker, the husband of his daughter Anne.
 Major notably represented Scarborough in the House of Commons.
 He was succeeded according to the special remainder by his son-in-law, the second Baronet, who was elevated to the Peerage of Ireland in 1800.

 Lieutenant-General the Hon.
 Brydges Henniker, youngest son of the first Baron Henniker, was created a baronet, of Newton Hall in the County of Essex, in 1813.

 The town of Henniker, New Hampshire, in the United States was named after the first Baron.

 The family seat is Thornham Hall, near Thornham Magna, Suffolk.